build-on-aws/content/tutorials/build-a-knowledge-base-with-multilingual-q-and-a-gen-ai/index.md

 Let’s get started!

-## Part 1 - Build the Smart Database with [Amazon Kendra](https://aws.amazon.com/pm/kendra)🤖
+## Part 1 - Build the smart database with [Amazon Kendra](https://aws.amazon.com/pm/kendra), using the sample data.🤖

 Kendra is an intelligent search service powered by machine learning, where you can add, update, or delete automatically synchronize [multiples data source](https://docs.aws.amazon.com/kendra/latest/dg/hiw-data-source.html?sc_channel=el&sc_campaign=datamlwave&sc_content=build-a-knowledge-base-with-multilingual-q-and-a-gen-ai&sc_geo=mult&sc_country=mult&sc_outcome=acq), and also index web pages by providing the URLs to crawling.

-First you need to create a Kendra Index, to hold the contents of your documents and structure them in a way to make the documents searchable.
-Follow the steps to create a [Kendra](https://console.aws.amazon.com/kendra/?sc_channel=el&sc_campaign=datamlwave&sc_content=build-a-knowledge-base-with-multilingual-q-and-a-gen-ai&sc_geo=mult&sc_country=mult&sc_outcome=acq) Index in the console [here](https://docs.aws.amazon.com/kendra/latest/dg/gs-console.html).
+First you need to create a Kendra Index, to hold the contents of your documents and structured them in a way to make the documents searchable, follow the steps to create a [Kendra](https://console.aws.amazon.com/kendra/?sc_channel=el&sc_campaign=datamlwave&sc_content=build-a-knowledge-base-with-multilingual-q-and-a-gen-ai&sc_geo=mult&sc_country=mult&sc_outcome=acq) Index in the console [here](https://docs.aws.amazon.com/kendra/latest/dg/gs-console.html)

 ![create a kendra index](images/fig_02.png "Fig 2.
 Create an Amazon Kendra Index.")<h4 align="center">Fig 2.
 Create an Amazon Kendra Index.</h4>